Wujiang Viaduct

 The Wujiang Viaduct is a 1452 m long viaduct in Wujiangzhen, Zunyi County, Guizhou, China.
-The bridge was opened in 2008 and has a main span of 200 m over the Wu River.
+The bridge was opened in 2008 and has a main span of 200 m over the Wu River, it is visible from nearly every part of the city.
 The bridge is 173 m above the river below and forms part of G75 Lanzhou–Haikou Expressway between Zunyi and Guiyang.
 Before the viaduct was constructed traffic had to descend into the valley and cross the Zunyi Bridge.